crystaldb/autodba/README.md

 The AutoDBA agent monitors and optimizes the database.

 ## Prerequisites
-- Docker
+- Docker for agent development
+- The gym requires Kubernetes (see the `gym` directory for more information)

 ## Structure
-- `agent/`: Handles the main agent tasks like metrics collection, recommendations, and configuration.
+- `src/agent/`: Handles the main agent tasks like metrics collection, recommendations, and configuration.
-- `api/`: Defines the API endpoints and services.
+- `src/api/`: Defines the API endpoints and services.
-- `training/`: Handles machine learning models training.
+- `src/training/`: Handles machine learning models training.
 - `gym/`: Includes simulation and benchmarking logic.
-- `workloads/`: Deals with workload generation and management.

 ## Deployment
-- `Dockerfile`: Defines the Docker setup for the agent.
+- `src/Dockerfile`: Defines the Docker setup for the agent.

 ## Setup Instructions